BACK

 Not only is the park’s stone labyrinth a fun spot to explore, but it also photographs beautifully.
 The large circular labyrinth was created by laying patterns of cobblestone salvaged from Milwaukee streets.

-In the backdrop, you’ll find a man-made two-acre pond that adds to the scenery.
+In the backdrop, you’ll find a man-made two-acre pond that adds to the scenery, making it the perfect spot to take cute pics.

 Header photo courtesy of @appelle.moi.michelle